adluck/firekyt/replit.md

-✓ Enhanced addAd function with form.reset() to properly handle React Hook Form field updates ✓ Fixed form key issue that was clearing all ads instead of just creating new empty ones ✓ Removed aggressive form re-rendering that was causing existing ad data loss ✓ Achieved professional leaderboard appearance with balanced proportions and proper breathing room
+✓ Enhanced addAd function with form.reset() to properly handle React Hook Form field updates ✓ Fixed form key issue that was clearing all ads instead of just creating new empty ones ✓ Removed aggressive form re-rendering that was causing existing ad data loss ✓ Replaced form.reset() with form.setValue() to prevent clearing existing ad data when adding new ads ✓ Achieved professional leaderboard appearance with balanced proportions and proper breathing room

 ## User Preferences